asg2425/PSY6422_Final_project/README.md

 # PSY6422_Final_project
-This is the final project for clas PSY6422
+This is the final project for PSY6422 class